What will be the impact of Brexit if I have been legally residing in the United Kingdom for more than 5 consecutive years?

 Furthermore, you can enter and leave the United Kingdom provided you are in possession of a valid identity card or passport.
 If you have a “settled status” in the context of the EU Settlement Scheme, you will be able to enter and leave the UK with a valid identity card until at least 31/12/2025.
 With an "EEA family permit", your family members, originating from a non-EEA country, have easier and quicker access to the United Kingdom.

-Conclusion: if you immigrated to the United Kingdom before the end of the transition period (31/12/2020) and have accumulated 5 years of continuous legal residence, you will need to apply for the “settled status” before 30 June 2021 in order to continue to live in the United Kingdom.
+Conclusion: if you resided in the United Kingdom before the end of the transition period (31/12/2020) and can demonstrate that you have accumulated 5 years of continuous legal residence on the date of your application, you will need to apply for the “settled status” before 30 June 2021 in order to continue to live in the United Kingdom after that date.
+Nonetheless, it is in your own interest to register as soon as possible and ideally before 31 december 2020 via the EU Settlement Scheme.